BYLAWS OF NORWICH UNIVERSITY AS ADOPTED JANUARY 29, 1974

 Section 2.
 The Board of Trustees may establish such other offices within or without Vermont, as it may deem advisable.

-VOTING POWER AND ITS EXERCISE
+ARTICLE TWO - VOTING POWER AND ITS EXERCISE

 VOTING POWER OF TRUSTEES